Using Multiple Lists

 Ranking the Same Applicant on More than One List

 It is likely that, in most cases, an applicant will appear on only one of the Lists submitted for the program.
-However, it is permissible to rank a single individual on more than one List for a program, and to assign a different rank number to the applicant on each List if desired.
+However, it is permissible to rank the same individual on more than one List for a program, and to assign a different rank number to the applicant on each List if desired.

 If you rank the same applicant on multiple Lists for the same program, a situation can arise where that applicant can match to the program on more than one List.
 The matching algorithm addresses this situation by assigning a priority to each List that determines on which List the applicant will match.